HTA has campuses on Oahu, Kauai, Maui, and Hawaii Island. Please visit theLocationspage for addresses.

 What is a Learning Coach?

 A Learning Coach is an adult responsible for the academic success of a student.
 The Learning Coach is usually a parent or guardian, although third-party Learning Coaches may be assigned.
 The involvement of the Learning Coach varies with the student’s grade level, but ultimately the Learning Coach is the co-teacher and facilitator on the days when the student is working from home.
-A Learning Coach must be highly motivated and organized, with time to devote to their student’s schoolwork everyday
+A Learning Coach must be highly motivated and organized, with time to devote to their student’s schoolwork each day.

-What type of online curriculum is used?
+What type of learning platform is used?

 Are the teachers available after hours?